brian-j-smith/Mamba.jl/doc/mcmc/chains.rst

 		See the :ref:`section-Line-Inference` section of the tutorial.

-.. index:: Chains; Geweke Diagnostic
+.. index:: Convergence Diagnostics; Geweke

 .. function:: gewekediag(c::Chains; first::Real=0.1, last::Real=0.5, \
                          etype=:imse, args...)

 	Compute the convergence diagnostic of Geweke :cite:`geweke:1992:EAS` for MCMC sampler output.
+The diagnostic is designed to asses convergence of posterior means estimated with autocorrelated samples.
+It computes a normal-based test statistic comparing the sample means in two windows containing proportions of the first and last iterations.
+There should be sufficient separation between the two windows so that independence of their samples can be assumed.
+A non-significant test p-value indicates convergence.
+Significant p-values indicate non-convergence and the possible need to discard initial samples as a burn-in sequence or to simulate additional samples.

 	**Arguments**

 		* ``c`` : sampler output on which to perform calculations.
-		* ``first`` : Proportion of iterations to include in the first window.
+		* ``first`` : proportion of iterations to include in the first window.
-		* ``last`` : Proportion of iterations to include in the last window.
+		* ``last`` : proportion of iterations to include in the last window.
 		* ``etype`` : method for computing Monte Carlo standard errors.
 See :func:`mcse` for options.
 		* ``args...`` : additional arguments to be passed to the ``etype`` method.

 	**Value**

-		A ``ChainSummary`` type object with parameters contained in the rows of the ``value`` field, and Z-scores and p-values in the first and second columns.
+		A ``ChainSummary`` type object with parameters contained in the rows of the ``value`` field, and test Z-scores and p-values in the first and second columns.
 Results are chain-specific.

-.. index:: Chains; Heidelberger-Welch Diagnostic
+.. index:: Convergence Diagnostics; Heidelberger-Welch

 .. function:: heideldiag(c::Chains; alpha::Real=0.05, eps::Real=0.1, etype=:imse, \
                          args...)